-What do you do when older kids refuses to help with younger siblings?
-Follow these tips to encourage your child to help willingly and on her own.
+What do you do when your older child won’t help with younger siblings?
+Follow these tips to encourage her to help willingly and on her own.

 The image of the responsible older child helping with younger siblings?
-It wasn’t happening for SSBE reader, Isabella.
-She wrote:
+It’s not exactly happening for you.

 How to get your child to help with younger siblings

-At the same time, accept that your child may not want to care for babies.
-She may be developing a sense of self, which right now doesn’t include playing with her younger siblings.
+Ideally, your older child will help with her younger siblings and even assume responsibility on her own.
+At the same time, accept that she may not want to care for her younger siblings.
+She may be developing a sense of self, which right now doesn’t include playing with her little sister or holding the baby.

-As difficult as it may be not to see an instant bond, realize that we all react differently to new siblings.
+As difficult as it may be not to see an instant bond between her and, say, the new baby, realize that we all react differently to new siblings.
 Some may embrace them and assume the role of helper.
-Others, like my eldest, feel scared of these babies when they first arrive.
+Others, like my eldest, feel scared when the new baby arrives.

-Watching her like a hawk as she washes dishes isn’t going to make her want to wash anything.
-Instead, let your child help in whatever way she wants.
-Autonomy isn’t just independence.
-It’s the time and space to do something in ways you feel is best, without someone micromanaging.
+Watching her like a hawk as she laces her sister’s shoes isn’t going to make her want to do so again.
+Instead, let her help in the ways that she’s willing and able.
+Autonomy isn’t just independence—it’s the time and space to do something in ways you feel is best, without someone micromanaging.

 How do you make sure she does a good job?

-- Start off with her watching you how to do the task.
+- First, start off with her watching you how to do the task.

-- Then do it together so she gets the hang of it with your help.
+- Then, do the task together so she gets the hang of it with your help.

 - Next, switch places and have her do the task while you watch.